daohu527/seahorse/README.md

 # seahorse
-A pure python autopilot framework
+A pure python autonomous driving framework

+## related works
+- [PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics) Python codes for robotics algorithm
+- [Awesome Robotic Tooling](https://github.com/protontypes/awesome-robotic-tooling) A curated list of tooling for professional robotic development

 ## design
 You might be surprised that this autonomous driving system was developed in python.
 I know the speed is slow and can't guarantee real time, but its benefits are also obvious.
 It's easy to add features, verify algorithms, structure data, visualize and so on.